- Brunswick City School District

 -

 Brunswick's Kidder Preschool (housed at Kidder Elementary School) originated in 1991.
 It is a preschool designed for both children with disabilities and their typically developing peers.
 This unique arrangement benefits all students.
 Typically-developing peers serve as role models for those with identified developmental delays, which helps them to develop skills necessary to be successful in school.
 In addition, typical peers gain a more personalized preschool experience that includes many teaching techniques not available in a regular preschool.
+Click here to find out more about Kidder Preschool.

-Who may attend?Children may attend the preschool if they are between 3 to 5 years of age.
-If a child has a documented disability, it is generally in one of the following areas:- communication skills (speech and/or language)
+Children may attend the preschool if they are between 3 to 5 years of age.
+If a child has a documented disability, it is generally in one of the following areas:-

 - hearing ability